ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 Reasons to keep it:
 * Probably could be used to categorize errors such it is done in the http protocol
 * Good to use for shellrecorder scripts to test for errors
-* Possibility for automation (eg. if a certain errornumber occured you could automatically trigger certain actions)
+* Possibility for automation (eg. if a certain error number occurred you could automatically trigger certain actions)

 Reasons against it:
 * Extra line